Three Cups of Tea: Lawsuits

 In May 2011, Jean Price and Michele Reinhart, Democratic Party representatives in Montana, along with Dan Donovan, a Great Falls attorney, filed a class-action lawsuit against Mortenson and asked a federal judge in Missoula to place all proceeds from the purchase of Mortenson's books into a trust to be used for humanitarian purposes.
 The total of Mortenson's book sales then stood near $5 million.
-In June 2011, Price dropped out of the suit because she had never read the book.
+In June 2011, Price dropped out of the suit because she had never bought the book.
 In Illinois, former school teacher Deborah Netter dropped her Illinois lawsuit against Mortenson in early July 2011, and joined the Montana lawsuit in mid-July.
 The Montana lawsuit was dismissed on April 30, 2012.
 In October 2013, an appeal of the dismissal of the class-action lawsuit claiming damages against Greg Mortenson over Three Cups of Tea was rejected by the 9th Circuit Court of Appeals.